-One thing have I desired . . . to behold the beauty of the LORD, and to enquire in his temple (Psalm 27:4, KJV)
+One thing have I desired . . . to behold the beauty of the Lord, and to enquire in his temple (Psalm 27:4, KJV)

-And let the beauty of the LORD our God be upon us: and establish thou the work of our hands upon us; yea, the work of our hands establish thou it (Psalm 90:17, KJV)
+And let the beauty of the Lord our God be upon us: and establish thou the work of our hands upon us; yea, the work of our hands establish thou it (Psalm 90:17, KJV)

-In Psalm 27 David sees God as his light, his salvation, and his strength (verse 1).
+In Psalm 27 David sees the Lord as his light, his salvation, and his strength (verse 1).
 Despite armies gathering against him, David had peace and confidence (verse 3).
 He recognized God as being approachable (verse 4), and his protector (verse 5).
 He knew God enjoys praise and music (verse 6), and that he is merciful (verse 7).

 Other attributes of God are grace (Genesis 6:8, Luke 2:40), a giver of good and perfect gifts (John 4:10, Romans 6:23, Ephesians 2:8, James 1:17), and the source of all love (1John 4:9, 16).
 Is the beauty of the Lord displayed in other ways?
 Yes!
 However, they are so numerous it took the entire Bible to enumerate them.